Working with couples to lower their relationship anxiety in what would be an otherwise good marriage presents couples therapists with a paradox.

 There was another issue that Mary was dealing with...she was terminally ill and only had a few months left.

 We talked about how she wanted to be remembered.
-Mary was most concerned about the messages her girls would receive about her husband's open infidelity, (which they were all too painfully aware of.)
-But what she feared most was her apparent history of accommodating the arrangement, and the spiritual dilemma that she kept to herself.
+Mary was most concerned about the messages her girls would receive about her husband's open infidelity, (which they were all too painfully aware of).

 Mary wanted to show her daughters forbearance, patience but also a firm sense of self.
-She had frank and open discussions with them about her struggles, and her connection with them deepened more than she ever thought was possible.
+For the first time, She had frank and open discussions with them about her struggles, and her connection with them deepened more than she ever thought was possible.

 Compensatory self-improvement increases a client's agency in chosen areas of life, while conceding that other problem areas might be unredeemable.